aspose-pdf-cloud/aspose-pdf-cloud-docs/pdf/aspose-pdf-for-aws/_index.md

 </code></pre>
 </details>

-### **Sign document with certificate.**
+### **Sign Document with Certificate.**
-- Electronically signs the provided documents with the specified certificate.
+- Applies a digital signature to the provided document using the specified certificate.
+Upload the document and provide the certificate details, and the service will securely apply the signature, ensuring that the document is authenticated and legally binding.

 **Supported formats:**